afnleaf/knowbase2/pokemon/soak.md

 Counter-priority strategies
 ```

-## Breaking Through Incompleteness

-### New Team Structure Theorem
-1. If Miraidon can maintain 80-90% of Choice Specs power
+- If Miraidon can maintain 80-90% of Choice Specs power
-2. While gaining move flexibility
+- While gaining move flexibility
-3. And solving priority protection
+- And solving priority protection
-4. Then the system becomes more complete
+- Then the system becomes more complete

 This is where I come into play and re-oarganize the puzzle pieces.
 Dialectial analysis.